SimonHallefelt/connect-4/README.md

 ## How to run
 1. Install rust.
 2. Install the project.
-3. Use the command "cargo run" in a terminal.
+3. Use the command "cargo run --release" in a terminal.

 ## Players
 What are the different players.